z3tt/TidyTuesday-Virtual-Meetings/README.md

 ## [Logo](https://github.com/Z3tt/TidyTuesday-Virtual-Meetings/tree/master/logo/)

 The hex logo was made in R with the help of the [`hexSticker` package](https://github.com/GuangchuangYu/hexSticker).
+The code can be found [here](https://github.com/Z3tt/TidyTuesday-Virtual-Meetings/blob/master/logo/hexlogo_virtual_meetings.R).

 ***